COVID-19 assessment support measures for students

 Exam arrangements for the remainder of the 2020-21 session

-For the April/May 2021 and August 2021 exam diets any online exams that are time limited will have double time, that is 100% extra time over the normal exam duration (ie. for a two hour exam students will have a four hour window in which to complete and submit the exam).
+For the academic year 2020-21 any online exams that are time limited will have double time, that is 100% extra time over the normal exam duration (ie. for a two hour exam students will have a four hour window in which to complete and submit the exam).

 This approach offers continuing support to students in the context of the pandemic where many students face significant challenges, for example: